Population Interference in Panel Experiments: Simulations

 \subsection{Estimation under the stability assumption}

 In Section \ref{subsec: epsilonstab}, we showed that with an appropriate choice of weights, the family of convex combination estimators outperforms the Horvitz-Thompson estimator.
-We illustrate this with a simulation study.
-We also show that although not supported by theoretical results, naively constructed confidence intervals perform well in our simulated setting.
+We illustrate this with a simulation study and show that our proposed confidence intervals perform well in our simulated setting.